HallofFamer/CLox/README.md

 - Array/Dictionary Literals and square bracket notation for array/dictionary access.
 - New Operators: Modulo(`%`), Range(`..`) and Nil Handling(`?.`, `??`, `?:`).
 - Operator overloading to allow operators to be treated as method calls, thus can be used by user defined classes.
+- Variadic Functions, Anonymous Functions(local return) and Lambda Expressions(nonlocal return).
 - `Object` root class for every class in Lox, everything is an object, and every object has a class.
-- Refined object model which is similar to Smalltalk's metaclass system.
-- Class methods in class declaration, and `trait` keyword for trait declaration.
+- Class methods in class declaration using `class` keyword, and trait declaration using `trait` keyword.
 - Anonymous classes/traits similar to anonymous functions/lambda.
 - Namespace as CLox's module system, allowing importing namespace and aliasing of imported classes, traits and functions.
 - CLox Standard Library for packages `lang`, `util`, `collection`, `io` and `network` in bullt-in namespace `clox.std`.